 DOSEP gives details of the roles to be played by the MOD, DRDL, the emergency services and other responding agencies in the event of a radiation emergency.

-The detailed emergency planning zones are areas around the Devonport Site, which extend to a minimum distance of 1.5km from the operational submarine berths.
+Each detailed emergency planning zone (DEPZ) is an area around the Devonport Site, which extends to a minimum distance of 1.5km from the operational submarine berths.

-The booklet "What You Should Do if There Is a Radiation Emergency at the Devonport Site’’, is published every three years and distributed to households and businesses in the detailed emergency planning zone.
+The booklet "What You Should Do if There Is a Radiation Emergency at the Devonport Site’’, is published every three years and distributed to households and businesses in the detailed emergency planning zones.
+An Easy Read version of this booklet is also available.

 If you are a resident or a local business in the area, you can sign up to our Emergency Notification System 'warning and informing' text messaging service.
 This system will notify you in the very unlikely event of a nuclear emergency.